alemart/opensurge/README.md

 ## About Open Surge

 Open Surge is written from the ground up in C language, using the [Allegro game programming library](http://liballeg.org).
-The project has been started by [Alexandre Martins](http://github.com/alemart), a computer scientist from Brazil.
+The project has been started by [Alexandre Martins](http://github.com/alemart), a developer from Brazil.
 Nowadays, Open Surge has contributors all over the world!

 ## How do I play?